MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup-hub-valueprop.md

 ### A single location to discover, learn, and take action

-It can be a challenge for admins to discover what capabilities are available across Microsoft 365, determine user impact, and then figure out how to enable those capabilities.
+It can be a challenge for admins to discover the capabilities that are available across Microsoft 365, determine user impact, and then figure out how to enable those capabilities.
 The Setup hub addresses this challenge by providing a common source for both learning and taking action.

 The Setup hub provides a logical grouping of tasks related to your admin function.
 If you're a billing admin, for example, you'll see only billing-related tasks.
 Each task supplies at-a-glance information such as task description, user impact, prerequisites, effort to implement, and security and adoption statistics to help you understand consequences and impact before proceeding.